magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 ```
 This LLM-generated advice gave us a clear, data-driven path forward.
 It's important to critically evaluate such suggestions, and the proposed `enhanced_summary_metric` certainly has serious limitations.
 The hard-coded `key_clinical_terms` list is generic and not context-specific to each clinical note, and the simple keyword search is too brittle to handle synonyms or paraphrasing.

-Despite these implementation flaws, the suggestion was invaluable because it correctly identified the core conceptual problem: our evaluation had to explicitly account for clinical completeness.
+Despite these implementation flaws, the suggestion was valuable because it correctly identified the core conceptual problem: our evaluation had to explicitly account for clinical completeness.
 This insight, rather than the literal code provided, guided the steps.

 ## Step 3: Quantifying Human Judgment